-The heart and soul of their vineyard holdings is the beautifully situated vineyard of Viacosta, which is a perfect, south-facing bowl of old vines, that average between thirty-five and forty-five years of age.
+Rodáno is a large estate by local standards, with more than a hundred hectares under vine.
+The heart and soul of their vineyard holdings is the beautifully situated vineyard of Viacosta, which is a perfect, south-facing bowl of old vines that average between 35 and 45 years of age.
 In top vintages, the Rodáno Riserva Chianti bottling is made from the Viacosta vineyard.
-In addition to Sangiovese, the Viacosta vineyard also has a small parcel of Cabernet Sauvignon planted here, which is used in the estate’s IGT bottling, called Mon Nene.
-Mon Nene is one hundred percent Cabernet Sauvignon, with little to now wood contact.
-Besides their “normale” and Riserva bottlings of Chianti, and Super Tuscan Mon Nene, Fattoria di Rodáno also produces a superb, value-oriented bottling called Poggialupi, which is made from ninety percent Sangiovese and ten percent Merlot.
-The Poggialupi is made for immediate access, with no rough edges and impressive brightness and succulence.
+In addition to Sangiovese, the Viacosta vineyard also has a small parcel of Cabernet Sauvignon planted here, which is used in the estate’s IGT bottling, called Mon Nene, named after Enrico's daughter.